kiki-le-singe/xa-test/README.md

 Then serve the app on `localhost:9000` and opens your default browser

+* `$ grunt serve --stub`

+Makes the same thing that the above command, except that the 'stub' option allows to enabled or not the retrieving of fake datas.

 * `$ grunt test`

 Runs tests located in `/tests/js/spec`.